School Safety Division

 The Villages Primary School - Deputy Dennis Henry

 Deputy D. Henry is a lifelong resident of Florida.
 Henry began his career in 2015 where he worked for Sanibel Police Department as a Police Aide.
-During this time he develop a passion for helping the community.
+During this time he developed a passion for helping the community.

 When Henry began his career with the Sumter County Sheriff's Office he worked on the Road Patrol Division as a Patrol Deputy.
 Most recently he joined the School Safety Division, working as a School Protection Deputy.
-Deputy Henry hopes to be a positive role model his students.
+Deputy Henry hopes to be a positive role model for his students.

 Wildwood Elementary School - Deputy James Fowler

-I began my career in law enforcement in 2009, where I have worked for both The Florida Department of Corrections at Lowell C.I. and Marion Sheriff's Office as a correctional officer.
+I began my career in law enforcement in 2009, where I have worked for both the Florida Department of Corrections at Lowell C.I. and Marion Sheriff's Office as a correctional officer.
 I have been with the Sumter County Sheriff's office for two and a half years.
 I became a School Resource Officer to help with the protection of the children to have a safe place to learn.
-I have four children of my own and love being active in their school work and extra curricular activities.
+I have four children of my own and love being active in their school work and extracurricular activities.
 I plan on using this help the children have a fun and safe place to learn

 The Villages 4th & 5th Grade Center - Deputy Blair Rutz